 This category includes projects funded by from extra-budgetary sources.
-There is no income forecast for FY 2008.
+There is no income forecast for FY 2009.
 In 2006, the US National Oceanic and Atmosphere Administration (NOAA) funded a project to place observers on small purse-seine vessels and to sample their catches, which was started during the year.
 As well, during FY 2006 other projects included mitigation of the effect of longline fishing on sea turtles in coastal countries, funded by the World Wildlife Fund, NOAA, and the US Western and Central Pacific Management Council, and two contracts funded by the Pelagic Fisheries Research Program of the University of Hawaii, one dealing with modeling of protected species and the other with trophic structure of communities including tuna.
+The same projects continued through FY 2007.

-4. EXPLANATION OF OBJECT CLASS ESTIMATES, FY 2008
+4. EXPLANATION OF OBJECT CLASS ESTIMATES, FY 2009

-Salaries (01) 3,792,601
+Salaries (01) 3,788,856

 The permanent scientific, administrative, clerical, and technical personnel required to carry out the duties of the Commission.
-Salaries of US-based staff are based on US government salary scales, and cost of living increases of between 3 and 4% have been experienced in recent years.
+Salaries of US-based staff are based on US government salary scales, and cost of living increases of between 2.68 and 4% have been experienced in recent years.

-Social Security (02) 260,736
+Social Security (02) 260,479